Andrew Bazemore, MD, MPH

-Lars Peterson, MD, PhD is a family physician and health services researcher who serves as Vice President of Research for the American Board of Family Medicine (ABFM).
+Lars Peterson, MD, PhD is a family physician and health services researcher who serves as Senior Physician Scientist for the American Board of Family Medicine (ABFM).
 He also has an appointment as an Associate Professor in the Department of Family and Community Medicine at the University of Kentucky, where he provides direct clinical care and teaches students and residents.
 Dr. Peterson, a native of Utah, received his medical and graduate degrees from Case Western Reserve University in Cleveland, Ohio and completed his family medicine residency at the Trident/Medical University of South Carolina family medicine residency program.

 Mingliang (Ming) Dai, PhD, MS

 Dr. Dai is a health services researcher by trade and gerontologist by training.
 As a health services researcher at the American Board of Family Medicine (ABFM), he is interested in quantifying the influence of physician practice patterns, practice environment, and professional well-being on patient outcomes by linking administrative claims from commercial payors and Medicare, registry based electronic health records, and national physician surveys.
 As a gerontologist, he is interested in the effect of receiving continuity and coordinated care on the trajectories of chronic conditions and disabilities of the elderly population by linking national patient surveys with health care service utilization data.